MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 ## Prerequisites

 * Google requires the first version of your Google Play application to be published to production through the Google console.
 * A Google Play Developer account.
-If you do not have one, you can sign-up at the [developer account portal](https://play.google.com/apps/publish/signup).
+If you do not have one, you can sign-up at the [Google developer account portal](https://play.google.com/apps/publish/signup).
 * Ensure that you have an API project and a Service account for App Center to create a Google Store connection and to access Google API's on your behalf.
 * Review [prerequisites for Beta and Alpha](https://developer.android.com/distribute/best-practices/launch/beta-tests.html) for more information on these tracks.